-- · Shredding and automated sorting - · Recycling of non-ferrous metals in copper smelters - · Co-incineration of non-metallic residues in copper smelters
+- Shredding and automated sorting - · Recycling of non-ferrous metals in copper smelters - Co-incineration of non-metallic residues in copper smelters

 The economic driver of cable recycling is recovery of copper.
 The non-metal fraction is composed of the various polymers used in cable insulations i.e. PVC, PE, HDPE, VPE and rubber, as well as metals residues.
 The plastics fraction is usually incinerated.
-Plastics recycling is of limited use today for PVC cable recycling; therefore, the focus will be on mechanical recycling.
-In 2015, over

-100,000 tonnes of PVC cable waste were collected and in 2016, around 150,000 tonnes of PVC cable waste recycled.32
+Plastics recycling technologies for PVC cables do exist (e.g. Vinyloop®) but the focus will be on mechanical recycling.
+About 100 kt of PVC cables are recycled annually.
+PVC from cable insulation is typically recycled into massive road traffic management products such as traffic cones and road bumps to slow down traffic.
+The MCCPs do not impede PVC cable recycling.41 In 2015, over 100,000 tonnes of PVC cable waste were collected and in 2016, around 150,000 tonnes of PVC cable waste recycled.42

 PVC from cable recycling that is not recoverable is usually incinerated in waste incineration plants.
-The combustion process bears a risk of dibenzo-p-dioxins and furans formation of from MCCP during incineration of PVC but this possibility is not further assessed.
-It is assumed, that municipal waste incinerator plants and metal smelters in the EU, run at sufficiently high temperatures (>900°C) so to prevent the formation/reformation of dioxins and are equipped with state of the art waste gas treatment so that emissions of these pollutants into the environment are below the allowed thresholds.
+The combustion of PVC and MCCP bears the risk of a formation of dibenzo-p-dioxins and furans.
+In the EU, the Industrial Emissions Directive imposes strict limits on the emission of all harmful pollutants from waste incineration plants.
+It is assumed, that municipal waste incinerator plants and metal smelters in the EU, run at sufficiently high temperatures (>900°C) so to prevent the formation/reformation of dioxins and are equipped with state-of-the-art waste gas treatment so that emissions of these pollutants into the environment are below the allowed thresholds.